 Examine Unemployment Benefits

-You may not be open for unemployment benefits if you left your job without sufficient reason.
+You may not be open for unemployment benefits if you quit your job without a significant sign or sufficient reason, a key consideration when deciding your career future.
 However, there are several scenarios in which employees can obtain unemployment benefits even if they quit.
-Don’t assume you’re disqualified unless you’ve confirmed eligibility with your state’s labor department.
+Don't assume you're disqualified unless you've confirmed eligibility with your state's labor department.